Memphis vs. Vanderbilt: Sportsbook promo codes, odds, spread, over/under - December 23

 Memphis vs. Vanderbilt: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 23

-The Vanderbilt Commodores (4-7) will try to snap a three-game losing skid when visiting the Memphis Tigers (9-2) on Saturday, December 23, 2023 at FedExForum.
-This matchup is at 4:00 PM ET on CBS.
+The Vanderbilt Commodores (4-7) will be trying to stop a three-game losing skid when hitting the road against the Memphis Tigers (9-2) on Saturday, December 23, 2023 at FedExForum.
+It airs at 4:00 PM ET on CBS.

-You can check out odds, spreads, over/unders and more across multiple sportsbooks for the Memphis vs. Vanderbilt matchup in this article.
+In this article, you will find odds and spreads for the Memphis vs. Vanderbilt matchup across multiple sportsbooks.

 Memphis vs. Vanderbilt Game Info